German A1 Roadmap & Self-Study Guide

 German A1 Roadmap & Self-Study Guide | Main image

 Learning German can be an exciting journey – especially if you're just starting out.
-The A1 level, as defined by the Common European Framework of Reference for Languages (CEFR), is the first step in mastering the language.
-At this stage you’ll learn how to introduce yourself, hold simple conversations and understand basic written and spoken German.
+The A1 level, as defined by the Common European Framework of Reference for Languages (CEFR), is the first step in learning the language.

 This guide will walk you through the roadmap for A1 proficiency and provide a self-study plan with practical tips and resources.

-• Understand and use familiar everyday expressions (e.g., greetings, numbers, time).
+• Understand and use everyday expressions (e.g., greetings, numbers, time).

 • Introduce yourself and others.